Scott J. Davidson

 MSc Student

-Building a baseline of carbon stocks in boreal swamps in Alberta, Canada
+Justin Yu (MSc student) - Building a baseline of carbon stocks in boreal swamps in Alberta, Canada - University of Waterloo (Lead supervisor - Dr Maria Strack - 2024-2026)

-Carbon fluxes from intact and disturbed alpine peatlands (wildfire) across the Bogong High Plains, Australia
+Elly Longley (MSc student) - Carbon fluxes from intact and disturbed alpine peatlands (wildfire) across the Bogong High Plains, Australia - La Trobe University (Lead supervisor - Dr Aleicia Holland - 2024-2026)

 Completed students